 Stir crazy.
-That is how many of us feel — parents and kids alike — as we are facing the rest of the school year in our homes.
+That is how many of us feel — parents and kids alike — as we face the rest of the school year in our homes.
 Do you find yourself “giving in” and allowing your kiddos to have more screen time than usual?
-We all know the pressure of not allowing too much screen time but also needing to keep our kids occupied — especially now.
+We all know the pressure of not allowing too much screen time and needing to keep our kids occupied — especially now.
 It can be hard to keep the screen time limited in times like these.
 While I personally think that mindless screen time is not so great in any circumstance, I actually like to allow my kids a reasonable amount of time on their devices when they’re working on educational apps.

 Of course, there is an exhausting amount of “educational” apps out there.
 It can be hard to know which ones are legitimately helpful.
 And it can become overwhelming vetting them before allowing your child to play.
 Below is a list of five free educational apps (free of advertisements as well) that my kids (and I) love.
 But first, let me share my evaluation criteria.

 How to Choose a Good Educational App for Your Kids